soodaayush/BVHApp/README.md

 # Constants

 The Constants (path: `constants`) folder contains the `constants.js` file.
 The file is composed of an object containing common styles (colors and fonts), so that colors can be referred from this file instead of a hard-coded hex code.
 If a color is changed in this file, it changes everywhere on the mobile app.

+# .Gitignore

+A file that communicates to Git the files it should ignore and not send to GitHub.

+# App.json

+Basic information about the mobile app, along with some configurations and required plugins.

+# Configs

+`babel.config.js` and `metro.config.js` are config files.

+# Package.json and Package-lock.json

+Files that list all of the packages/libraries used in this mobile app.